rejmank/blog/content/waste-book.md

+### 25.10.2025 Fifth element
+There was a screening of the fifth element in a local cinema, while we had free evening so why not?
+And I can see why this movie was such a hit, on the other hand it did not aged that well.
+It was green, not super-green.

 ### 23.10.2025 raise the floor
 today was not the most productive day.
 For some reason I could not focus and just switched from one thing to another.
 But still, I finished some things.
 A few moths back I would probably just wasted the day. what changed?
 I raised the floor.
 My worst days are not as bad as they used to be.
 High minumum is always more important than high maximum.